PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 12:44:39
+Last updated: 2024-04-02 12:48:46
-Random Quote: The truest greatness lies in being kind, the truest wisdom in a happy mind. - Ella Wheeler Wilcox
+Random Quote: A heart well prepared for adversity in bad times hopes, and in good times fears for a change in fortune. - Horace